 For organizations contemplating expansion or relocation, the availability of the perfect site and the right incentives may provide the fuel to power those plans.
 Bose McKinney & Evans has a team of attorneys with nationwide experience in government, corporate, environmental, labor and employment, bonds and public finance, real estate, utilities and tax law, who can assist with developing a comprehensive strategy for site selection, financing, and identifying, applying and negotiating for economic development and workforce development incentives.

-The attorneys collaborate with professionals at our affiliate, Bose Public Affairs Group LLC (BPAG), Indiana’s largest public affairs firm.
+The attorneys collaborate with professionals at our public affairs affiliate, Bose Public Affairs Group LLC (BPAG).
 Our professionals have drafted economic development legislation, provided testimony in support of such legislation and worked with legislative committees to enable its passage.
-Our team members include two former Indiana Secretaries of Commerce who understand the nuances of local and state incentive programs and have an in-depth knowledge of the overall process.
+Our team members include two former state Secretaries of Commerce who understand the nuances of local and state incentive programs and have an in-depth knowledge of the overall process.

 Representative programs in which we can assist clients include the following:

 • EB-5 visa programs

 • Payroll tax credits

 • Tax Increment Financing (TIF)